Skip to main content

 • What tasks could anyone with minimal training do?

-• Could I automate, or outsource this function(s)?
+• Could I automate, or allocate this function(s)?
 If not, how can I spend less time on it?

 The answers to these questions will help you determine where to spend the majority of your time each day to make the highest impact.